Market Beliefs about Open vs. Closed AI: Background

-Despite these concerns, the performance of open weight models progressed, having smaller and smaller gaps with the proprietary model frontier.
+Despite these concerns, powerful open models have become a standard part of the market.
+Since 2023, both the number of open weight models, and the number of open weight model creators, has grown faster than the equivalents for closed models \citep{demirer_emerging_2025}.
 Some labs that primarily released proprietary models also released open models, including Google's Gemma family and OpenAI's gpt-oss.
+The performance of open weight models has also increased, shrinking the gap with the proprietary model frontier. \citet{demirer_emerging_2025} finds that the market share of open vs. closed models in one marketplace fluctuates with their relative price and capabilities, suggesting that open models are generating competition for closed models.

 Figure~\ref{f:lmarena_scores} shows a performance score for each model in the data (as rated by LMArena), and the frontier of the best score for open and proprietary models over this span of time.